etrobert/taskgraph/README.md

 TaskGraph is a web application to manage tasks in a graph form.

-It is running live at [taskgraph.net](https://taskgraph.net).
+An early version is running live at [taskgraph.net](https://taskgraph.net).

-## Graphics

-The project's graphics are developed on [Figma](https://www.figma.com/file/WclIMqlhIUVXFMjfhsTldN/TaskGraph?node-id=0%3A1).

 ## Run locally